(odd effects)

 director’s statement

-OddFX explores the invisible wounds of domestic violence and the resilience required to reclaim both imagination and voice after trauma.
-Violence silences, but it also robs survivors of their ability to trust their instincts and imagine a different future.
+OddFX delves into the invisible wounds of domestic violence, highlighting the resilience needed to reclaim imagination and voice.
+Violence not only silences but also strips survivors of their ability to trust their instincts and envision a future.

 I was one of the original women studied by the UC Berkeley Center for Domestic Violence.
-They told me my journal gave them their first real access into a battered woman’s mind.
-In that moment, I realized the power of voice to create change.
+When they told me my journal gave them their first real access into a battered woman’s mind, that was the moment I realized the power of my voice to create change, and I have been a fearless advocate ever since.

-Beneath the quirkiness and touching aspects of this uniquely independent film project are years of research and analysis—interviews with women, therapists, and educators.
-Because I understand how important it is to invite men into this film, I set it in a special FX shop, where many men might dream of working.
-Once there, through our protagonist, they walk in a woman's shoes and quickly realize how different the job they dream of is when held by a woman.
+Beneath the quirky and touching surface of this independent film lies years of research and analysis—interviews with survivors, therapists, and educators.
+Recognizing the crucial need to engage men, I set the story in a special FX shop, a world many men might aspire to.
+Through our protagonist's experience there, they are invited to walk in a woman's shoes, quickly realizing the starkly different reality of that dream job."

-Through Cady’s journey, OddFX pulls audiences deep into the emotional and psychological terrain of a survivor.
-It’s a raw, unflinching look at trauma—but also a celebration of imagination as a tool for survival and transformation.
-But survival is only part of the story.
+Through Cady’s journey, OddFX immerses audiences in the raw emotional and psychological landscape of a survivor.
+It offers an unflinching look at trauma, yet also celebrates imagination as a vital tool for survival and transformation.

 OddFX challenges all the good men out there who want to help but don’t know how not to be bystanders.
 It asks them to listen, confront the consequences of inaction, and recognize that being part of the solution can be as simple as speaking up.

-My goal is not just to tell a story, but to ignite a conversation—especially among men—about their power to break the cycle of violence.
-When voices rise—through words, art, and action—change is not just possible.
-It’s inevitable.
+My goal is to ignite a crucial conversation—especially among men—about their power to dismantle the cycle of violence.
+When voices rise through words, art, and action, change isn't just a possibility; it becomes inevitable.

 why this film now?